parduino/Femora/docs/introduction/installation.rst

 Verifying Installation
 ----------------------

-To verify that MeshMaker has been installed correctly, run:
+To verify that FEMORA has been installed correctly, run:

 .. code-block:: python

    import femora
    print(femora.__version__)

-This should display the version number of your MeshMaker installation.
+This should display the version number of your FEMORA installation.

 Dependencies
 ------------

-MeshMaker depends on several Python packages:
+FEMORA depends on several Python packages:

 * **NumPy**: For numerical operations
 * **SciPy**: For scientific computing